Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 What we know:

-• Gastrointestinal side effects are common but typically improve after 3-6 months
+• GI side effects are common but typically improve after 3–6 months

-• No deaths or major safety signals through 68 weeks
+• No deaths or major safety signals through 80–104 weeks across two large trials

 • Metabolic improvements (glucose, blood pressure, lipids) are substantial and sustained